0xd34df00d/IAmMad/README.md

 auto logr0 = x1;
 auto r0ppsq = x2;
 // note that logr0 = log(r0), so there is a dependency between the two.
 There
-// might be a good reason to have this, since computing logarithm is a very
+// might be a good reason for this, since logarithm is generally quite expensive,
-// expensive operation, and caching that may give a significant performance boost.
+// and caching that may give a significant performance boost.
-// Same applies to r0ppsq.
+// Same applies to r0ppsq, which we will see later.

 // Declare the expression we'd like to simplify: using Formula_t = decltype (k * (_1 - r0) / (_1 + r0) * (g0 / (alpha0 - logr0 / Num<300>) - _1));